Alex Iwobi

 Alexander Chuka Iwobi (/ɪˈwoʊbi/ ih-WOH-bee; born 3 May 1996) is a Nigerian professional footballer who plays as a midfielder for club Fulham and the Nigeria national team.

 Iwobi began his career at Arsenal, with whom he won the FA Cup in 2017 and finished as runner-up for the EFL Cup in 2018 and UEFA Europa League in 2019.
 In 2019, Iwobi transferred to Everton, and in 2023 he joined Fulham.

 Iwobi represented England up to under-18 level.
-He made his senior international debut for Nigeria in October 2015, and was part of their squads at the FIFA World Cup in 2018 and the Africa Cup of Nations in 2019, 2021 and 2023, finishing third at the 2019 tournament, and runner-up at the 2023 tournament.
+He made his senior international debut for Nigeria in October 2015, and was part of their squads at the FIFA World Cup in 2018 and the Africa Cup of Nations in 2019 (finishing third), 2021, 2023 (being runner-up) and 2025 (finishing third).

 Early life

 Iwobi was born in Lagos before moving to England at the age of four, following a brief stay in Turkey, and grew up in Newham, London.
 His maternal uncle is former professional footballer Jay-Jay Okocha.
-His father, Chuka Iwobi, was also a footballer.
+His father, Chuba Iwobi, was also a footballer.